-Itaewon Class (이태원 클라쓰) is one of the most inspiring K-dramas ever made — a story about persistence, revenge, and building something from nothing.
-And unlike many dramas, most of it was filmed in real, visitable locations across Seoul.
+Itaewon Class (이태원 클라쓰) is one of the most inspiring K-dramas ever made — a story about stubbornness, revenge, and building something from nothing when the whole world keeps knocking you down.
+And here's the thing that makes it such a satisfying pilgrimage: unlike a lot of dramas that rely on built sets and studio backlots, most of Itaewon Class unfolds in real, walkable corners of Seoul.
+The neighbourhood itself is practically a lead character.

 Itaewon Class (2020) follows Park Sae-ro-yi, an ex-convict who opens a small bar-restaurant called DanBam in Itaewon, determined to take down the giant food corporation that ruined his family.
 Based on a hit webtoon, starring Park Seo-joon.
 A story about never giving up.